-- 8. Do I need to maintain a minimum grade-level to remain in the MPPA or Diploma program?
+- 8. Do I need to maintain a minimum grade-level to remain in the MPPA?

-A grade of B- or better must normally be obtained in each course used toward the MPPA or the graduate Diplomas.
+A grade of B- or better must normally be obtained in each course used toward the MPPA.
 MPPA students may, with the approval of the Dean of the Faculty of Graduate and Postdoctoral Affairs, be allowed to use grades of C+ in up to 1.0 credit of courses.
-To be in good standing, students in the MPPA and Diploma programs need to maintain a grade point average of at least 7.0 (B- under Carleton’s 12-point scale), as calculated on their most recent courses.
+To be in good standing, students in the MPPA program need to maintain a grade point average of at least 7.0 (B- under Carleton’s 12-point scale), as calculated on their most recent courses.
 For full-time students, the GPA is calculated on the courses from the last two academic terms in which they were registered.
 For part-time students, the GPA is calculated on the last 2.0 credits (four single-semester courses).

 - 9. Can I take courses in other Carleton departments and schools, and have these count towards my MPPA?

 MPPA students can take courses at Carleton University outside the School of Public Policy and Administration, and apply them to their degree as electives.
-The courses must be at the graduate level or, under certain conditions, the fourth-year undergraduate level.
-The MPPA Supervisor must also approve that they cover material relevant to public policy and administration; please email her a description of the course you wish to take.
+The courses must be at the graduate level.
+The MPPA Supervisor must also approve that they cover material relevant to public policy and administration; please email her a description of the course you wish to take prior to enrolling.

 - 10. Can I take courses at another university in Canada, and have these contribute to the Master of Public Policy and Administration?

 MPPA students in good standing can take courses at other universities in Canada, and apply them to their degree.
-The courses must be at the graduate level or, under certain conditions, the fourth-year undergraduate level; must be used by the other universities toward their own degree programs; and must be approved by the MPPA Supervisor as covering material relevant to public policy and administration.
+The courses must be at the graduate level; must be used by the other universities toward their own degree programs; and must be approved by the MPPA Supervisor as covering material relevant to public policy and administration.